microsoft/adaptive-testing/README.md

 ## Sentiment analysis example

 AdaTest can test any NLP model you can call with a python function, here we will test a basic open source sentiment analysis model.
 Since AdaTest relies on a generative language model to help you create tests, you need to specify what generative model it will use, here we use GPT-3 from OpenAI or GPT-Neo locally.
-Tests are organized into a tree tree that follows the DataFrame API and is organized like a file system, here we create a new empty tree, but you can also start with a previous test tree that targets a similar task.
+Tests are organized into a test tree that follows the DataFrame API and is organized like a file system, here we create a new empty tree, but you can also start with a previous test tree that targets a similar task.
 The core AdaTest testing loop starts when you call the `.adapt()` method on a test tree passing the model(s) you want to test and the backend generator you want to use.
 The code for all this is below:

 ```python
 import transformers